Saturday Night Live parodies of Sarah Palin

 The sketch comedy television show Saturday Night Live aired several critically acclaimed sketches parodying then Alaskan Governor and vice-presidential nominee Sarah Palin in the lead-up to the 2008 United States presidential election.
 The sketches featured former cast member Tina Fey, who returned as a guest star to portray Palin.
 Fey won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her impersonation of Palin.

 Background

-Soon after the 2008 John McCain presidential campaign's August 29, 2008 announcement that Alaska governor Sarah Palin would be McCain's vice presidential nominee, people noted a physical resemblance between comedian Tina Fey and Palin.
+Soon after the 2008 John McCain presidential campaign's August 29, 2008 announcement that Alaska governor Sarah Palin would be McCain's vice presidential nominee, several people noted a physical resemblance between comedian Tina Fey and Palin.

-Viewers began to speculate who would play Palin on SNL during the run up to the November 4 presidential election.
+Viewers speculated who would play Palin on SNL during the run up to the November 4 presidential election.
 Days before the broadcast of the sketch, SNL executive producer Lorne Michaels said "there are [ongoing] discussions" about Fey playing Palin.
 On September 13, 2008, NBC announced that Fey would appear in the thirty-fourth-season premiere.